5 Crucial Chinese Travel Trends & 4 Chinese Tourism Platforms You Need to Know

 Overseas travel isn’t going to be on the cards for most Chinese travellers for quite a while.
 Even once borders reopen, mindsets, perceptions of safety and views of health policies in foreign countries have changed and it will take time for Chinese outbound travel, particularly travel outside of Asia, to recover.

-In the meantime, get onto Chinese tourism platforms to remind them of who you are, what you offer and allow them to have livestreamed and virtual experiences that are compelling and that only your brand can offer.
+In the meantime, your marketing strategy should include getting onto Chinese tourism platforms to remind them of who you are, what you offer and allow them to have livestreamed and virtual experiences that are compelling and that only your brand can offer.

-For more China market insights, download our FREE 650+ page Mega Guide: China E-commerce and Digital Marketing, Q2 2021 or our 18-page survey report Post-COVID-19 China: The Digital Lifestyles and Travel Plans of Chinese Consumers
+For more China market insights, download our FREE 690+ page Mega Guide: China E-commerce and Digital Marketing, Q3 2021 or our 18-page survey report Post-COVID-19 China: The Digital Lifestyles and Travel Plans of Chinese Consumers.
+Chozan is your partner in bringing your brand into the domestic Chinese market.